dabeaz/blog/2023/three-problems.md

 Both of these functions are instances of what I'll call a "parser."
 A parser is a function defined by its calling signature and return convention.
 Specifically, a parser is any function that accepts some input (`inp`) and on success, returns a tuple `(value, remaining)` where `value` is some value of interest and `remaining` represents all of the remaining input still to be parsed.
 On failure, a parser returns `False`.

-Although both of these functions are already short, you can make them even shorter using `lambda` like this:
+Although both of these functions are already short, you can make them even shorter using `lambda`:

 ```python
 shift   = lambda inp: bool(inp) and (inp[0], inp[1:])